 When it comes to less is more, Contact Form 7 takes the cake.
 CF7 is a minimalist form builder and it’s free.
 With its phenomenal number of downloads (5+ million), it is the most popular contact form plugin.

 In this article, you’ll learn how to use the Uncanny Automator Pro plugin to create a user registration form with Contact Form 7.

 Creating a registration form requires a recipe that can add a new WordPress user.
-This feature is available on the Pro and Agency pricing plans.
+This feature is available on the Pro, Business, and Unlimited pricing plans.

 There are two parts to the process.
 The first part is to build our form so we can gather the registration input.
 The second is to make our recipe (triggers and actions) that will register the user in WordPress.

 1. From your /wp-admin/ dashboard, navigate to Contact > Add New.

 2. On the Add New Contact Form page, name the form “CF7 – Simple Registration Form”.

 3. In the Form editor tab, replace the default Your Name field with two fields: a First Name field and a Last Name field.

 4. Keep the Your Email field.

 5. Delete the Subject and the Your Message fields.